marinerhemant/MIDAS/README.md

 SGInfo library used to calculate HKLs.

+Some misorientation functions are taken from the ODFPF package from Cornell (https://anisotropy.mae.cornell.edu/onr/Matlab/matlab-functions.html).

 Downloads swift binary, NLOPT, LIBTIFF, NETCDF (curl, hdf5, zlib) for compilation of N(F)F-HEDM codes.

 # Installation